serotoninskunk/serotoninskunk/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning how to answer the questions that keep me up at night with the tools I know already exist, specifically starting with git, gitHub, python, SQL, and whatever else comes up between me and fiddling with data.
+- 🌱 I’m currently learning how to answer the questions that keep me up at night with the tools I know already exist, specifically   git, Python, SQL, and then anything else that comes up between me and fiddling with the data of my dreams.
 - 👯 I’m looking to collaborate on finding discernable patterns in what materials and methods Purple Martins use in building their nests and if there's an effect on the survival of the young.
 - 🤔 I’m looking for help with... uhm, honestly, I could just use some encouragement.
 I am faced with a complete change in how I live my life day to day, and it's not completely voluntary.
 I'm just trying to steer the ship, and I think that choosing what skills to give my time to developing is about the best I can do right now.
 Wading through and keeping my metaphorical knees high.
 - 💬 Ask me about birds.
 Or the FreeGardeners if you're really into that liminal space between confusion and inspiration.